nathants/posts/006_optimizing_a_bsv_data_processing_pipeline/readme.md

 >> aws-ec2-rm $name --yes
 ```

-composing data pipelines from simple tools is an effective way to rapidly prototype. reusing the same serialization between local and distributed processes we can build and use tools that don't care whether data is coming from or going to a file, a pipe, or a socket. once our prototypes have stabilized, we can optimize them by collapsing pipelines into single executables.
+composing data pipelines from simple tools is an effective way to rapidly prototype.

+reusing the same serialization between local and distributed processes we can build and use tools that don't care whether data is coming from or going to a file, a pipe, or a socket.

+once our prototypes have stabilized, we can optimize them by collapsing pipelines into a single executable.